 |Hunsaker with 1-1/4″ aluminum nozzle||1.12″||10|

-I was actually unprepared for how fast the last configuration dumped the fuel, and could be off by a second.
+I was actually unprepared for how fast the last configuration dumped the fuel, and could be off by a second when I fumbled to time it.
 It doesn’t really matter anyway, the point is to use the largest diameter nozzle you can, and don’t neglect the size of the air vent.